Not Safe

 Can Dogs Eat Sausage?
-No — High Sodium, Fat, and Toxic Seasonings
+No — High Salt Fat and Garlic in All Varieties

 This food is NOT safe for dogs.
 Keep it away from your pet.